microsoft/nni/docs/QuickStart.md

 *Implemented code directory: [search_space.json][3]*

-2. Modified your  `Trial` file to report the intermedian and final result to NNI and update your hyper-parameter sets.
+2. Modified your  `Trial` file to report the intermedian and final result to NNI and get the next hyper-parameter set from NNI.

 ```diff
   # Please refer to source code to see the detail implementation.